 Also note that Facebook has changed the names of categories over time.
 So an older Page may have a different category name than is available today.
 And they are also blurring the lines of the categories so there seems to be more overlap in how the About Pages appear.

 You can move your About Page higher or lower in the left sidebar menu so that it is more prominent.
-To adjust the menu items on the left side bar, go to the Edit Page section in your Settings.
+To adjust the menu items on the left side bar, go to the Templates and Tabs section in your Settings.